-Every matter requiring shareholders' approval is proposed as a separate resolution on each Provision substantially separate issue unless the issues are interdependent and linked so as to form one 11.2 significant proposal.
+Every matter requiring shareholders' approval is proposed as a separate resolution on each substantially separate issue unless the issues are interdependent and linked so as to form one significant proposal.
 Where resolutions are "bundled" the Company will explain the reasons and material implications in the notice of meeting.

 Each item of special business included in the notice of meeting is accompanied, where appropriate, by an explanation for the proposed resolution.
 Proxy forms are sent with the Notice of meeting to all shareholders.
-Except for a shareholder who is a Relevant Intermediary as defined under Section 181(6) of the Companies Act, a shareholder may appoint up to two proxies to attend and vote on his behalf at the general meeting through proxy forms deposited 72 hours before the meeting.
+Except for a shareholder who is a Relevant Intermediary as defined under Section 181(6) of the Act, a shareholder may appoint up to two proxies to attend and vote on his behalf at the general meeting through proxy forms deposited 72 hours before the meeting.

-As authentication of shareholder identity information and other related security issues still Provision remain a concern, the Company has decided, for the time being, not to implement voting in 11.4 absentia by mail, facsimile or email.
+As authentication of shareholder identity information and other related security issues is still a Provision concern, the Company has decided, for the time being, not to implement voting in absentia by 11.4 mail, facsimile or email.

-To promote greater transparency and effective participation, the Company conducts the voting of all its resolutions by poll at all general meetings since 2012.
+To promote greater transparency and effective participation, the Company has conducted the voting of all its resolutions by poll at all general meetings since 2012.
 Upon the conclusion of the general meetings, the detailed voting results, including the total number of votes cast for or against each resolution tabled, are announced at the general meetings and via SGX-ST's website.
+The Company will consider measures and legislations that may be introduced by the relevant authorities as a result of the current environment in formulating the framework and procedures to effect additional methods of voting.